 Web browsers enforce security zones based on DNS names in order to prevent cross-zone disclosure of information.
 Because the same name resolves to both these IP addresses, browsers will place both IP addresses in the same security zone and allow information to flow between the addresses.
 This allows adversaries to discover sensitive information about the internal network of an enterprise.
-If there is a trust relationship between the computer with the targeted browser and the internal machine the attacker identifies, additional attacks are possible.
-This attack differs from pharming attacks in that the attacker is the legitimate owner of the malicious DNS server and so does not need to compromise behavior of external DNS services.
+If there is a trust relationship between the computer with the targeted browser and the internal machine the adversary identifies, additional attacks are possible.
+This attack differs from pharming attacks in that the adversary is the legitimate owner of the malicious DNS server and so does not need to compromise behavior of external DNS services.

 Design: IP Pinning causes browsers to record the IP address to which a given name resolves and continue using this address regardless of the TTL set in the DNS response.
 Unfortunately, this is incompatible with the design of some legitimate sites.

 Implementation: Reject HTTP request with a malicious Host header.

 Implementation: Employ DNS resolvers that prevent external names from resolving to internal addresses.